The Best Password Managers of 2025

 Learning curve: Hey, we get it.
 Some people may find it challenging to navigate new software, especially if they are less tech-savvy.
 Most of the time, though, password managers are pretty easy to use.

 Dependency on software: Relying on a password manager means trusting the software and its developers, which introduces risk.
 If the password manager you choose isn’t reputable or is misrepresenting the security measures they’re taking, you could find yourself in trouble.
-Make sure you’re only using a password manager recommended by our experts.
+Make sure you’re only using a password manager recommended by experts.

 >> Learn More: Best Password Managers for Chrome